The modern industrial world has been characterized by linear economies, where you

 Clothes Box Foundation

-Clothes Box Foundation (CBF), a not-for-profit organization that bestows clothes to less fortunate individuals.
+Clothes Box Foundation (CBF), is a not-for-profit organization that bestows clothes to less fortunate individuals.
 Clothes Box Foundation takes clothes discarded by consumers and then the clothes that are in good condition are sorted, segregated, and then dry-cleaned before they are distributed.

 - Founded in: 2014